View

 </View>

-Unlike in flexbox API, View lets you override gap on the View.Item level.
-It means that when you use gapBefore property on View.Item, gap value before this item will be updated and you won't need multiple View wrappers to achieve custom spacing in between the View children.
+Unlike in the flexbox API, View lets you override the gap on the View.Item level.
+This means that when you use the gapBefore property on View.Item, the gap value before this item will be updated, and you won't need multiple View wrappers to achieve custom spacing between the View children.

 <View gap={4}>